The Ising Model on a Two-Community Stochastic Block Model: Introduction

 These findings extend the classical results for the one-community CW and Erd\"{o}s--R\'enyi CW models, both of which are well understood in terms of equilibrium properties \cite{BG93} and fluctuations \cite{KLS19, KLS20, KLS21, KLS22}.
 Comparable results have also been obtained in the multi-community framework, but only under deterministic settings and assuming inter-community parameters that remain constant (i.e., independent of the system size) \cite{C14, LS18, KT20, KLSS20}, apart from the very recent work \cite{LL26}, which also considers size-dependent and random inter-community interactions.
 In this paper, we address this gap by first analyzing the deterministic two-community setting with the inter-community parameter $\alpha_n$, and then incorporating randomness through the two-community stochastic block model (2-SBM).\\

 {\bf Outline of the paper.} In Section~2, we introduce the Ising model on the 2-SBM, present the main results, and outline the key ideas of their proofs.
 In Section~3, we analyze the bipartite CW model, establishing the corresponding phase diagram and proving convergence results for its magnetization.
 We then return to the Ising model on the 2-SBM.
 In Section~4, we show that the random Gibbs measure concentrates around the corresponding bipartite CW Gibbs measure, and we establish the results on the asymptotic behavior of the magnetization.
-Finally, Section~5 is devoted to the proof of the fluctuation results for the magnetization in the uniqueness regime.
+Finally, Section~5 is devoted to the proof of the fluctuation results for the magnetization at high temperatures.